What is collaborative design?

 - They are a superior alternative to emails.

-- Discussions over design iterations (and subsequently, collaboration) is easier.
-You end up not wasting time in meetings and hassle over scheduling them.
+- Discussions over design iterations (and subsequently, collaboration) are easier.
+You end up not wasting time in meetings and hassle over-scheduling them.

 - It’s easy to track progress and maintain versions of your designs.